Mucenici, a traditional Romanian honey and walnut pastry recipe made only once a year on March 9th to celebrate the Forty Martyrs of Sebaste.

 Dough:

+Step 1.
 Start by placing lukewarm milk in a medium bowl.
-Dissolve the yeast and a little bit of sugar in it.
+Dissolve the yeast and add a little bit of sugar to it.
 Let the mixture rise and bubble for 10-15 minutes.

 Note: If you do not have a mixer, you can use a bowl to mix all the ingredients and knead the dough by hand.

-Knead the dough for about 10 minutes until it becomes smooth, elastic, and does not stick to the bowl or your hands.
-Oil a clean bowl and also the dough.
+Step 3.
+Knead the dough for about 10 minutes until it becomes smooth and elastic and does not stick to the bowl or your hands.
+Grease a clean bowl with some oil and also the dough.

 Place the dough in the bowl and cover it with a clean towel.
 Let it rise in a warm place for about an hour or until it doubles in size.